StreamHPC/HIP/docs/tutorials/reduction.md

 Shared memory on both AMD and NVIDIA is implemented in hardware by storage which is organized into banks of various sizes.
 On AMD hardware the name of this hardware element is LDS, Local Data Share.
+On NVIDIA hardware it's implemented using the same silicon as the L1 data cache.
 A truthful mental model of shared memory is to think of it as a striped 2-dimensional range of memory.

 SHARED MEMORY BANKS IMAGE